ansible/ansible-documentation/docs/docsite/rst/roadmap/COLLECTIONS_13.rst

 Ansible project 13.0
 ====================

 This release schedule includes dates for the `ansible <https://pypi.org/project/ansible/>`_ package, with a few dates for the `ansible-core <https://pypi.org/project/ansible-core/>`_ package as well.
 All dates are subject to change.
-See the `ansible-core 2.20 Roadmap <https://ansible.readthedocs.io/projects/ansible/devel/roadmap/ROADMAP_2_20.html>`_ for the most recent updates on ``ansible-core``.
+See the :ref:`ansible-core 2.20 Roadmap <core_roadmap_2.20>` for the most recent updates on ``ansible-core``.

 .. contents::
    :local: